- Drawing is an alternative method of expression to actions and words.

 If you are having trouble with a project at work or college, try making an illustration.
 They are popularly known as flow diagrams and are an effective way to simplify complex theories into points you can name off the top of your head.

-There is no shortage of hobbies and pastimes out there, and drawing can be yours.
-While we encourage kids and adults to start drawing as early as possible, it is essential to remember that we are all gifted differently.
+There is no shortage of hobbies and pastimes, and drawing can be yours.
+While we encourage kids and adults to start drawing as early as possible, we must remember that we are all gifted differently.
 As such, some people may have wilder imaginations and more articulate drawings than others.

 That does not mean that any is less worthy.
 If you enjoy drawing, go for it!
-You can squeeze in a session or two over the weekends or whenever you have some free time on your hands.
+You can squeeze in a session or two over the weekends or whenever you have some free time.
 If your kids enjoy it, too, you can make it a family routine.

 Drawing Is Important For Your Child

-Did you know that drawing is an essential part of your child’s development?
+Did you know that drawing is essential to your child’s development?
 When children develop fine motor skills, they may not be able to write neatly just yet.

 However, drawing is versatile and does not demand neat lines and specific patterns.
 Whether their drawings are comprehensible or not, they are a great way to exercise creativity.
 Here are some of the reasons that portray the importance of drawing.